Andrew Garcia https://www.safehome.org/author/andrew-garcia/

 View Packages

-• ADT takes the cake when it comes to professional monitoring and setup, as well as quality of equipment and home automation.
+• ADT absolutely takes the cake when it comes to professional monitoring and setup.
+It’s also top-tier when it comes to equipment quality and home automation.

 Pro Tip: Want Ring Alarm’s easy DIY setup and ADT’s high-quality equipment and monitoring?
 Check out our SimpliSafe review, the perfect middle-ground between the two.
 As simple as it may be, SimpliSafe is surprisingly good at protecting homes.